-Shareholders may freely define in the articles of association the rules governing the company: governance structure, conditions for shareholder entry or exit, creation of multiple share categories (with differentiated voting or dividend rights), approval clauses, pre-emption rights, and forced transfer provisions (drag-along and tag-along).
-This flexibility is particularly valued in joint ventures where several investors wish to organise their relationship with precision, without being constrained by an overly rigid legal framework.
+Subject to mandatory rules, shareholders may define in the articles of association the governance structure, conditions for shareholder entry or exit, multiple share categories, approval clauses, pre-emption rights and forced-transfer provisions.
+This latitude can address the needs of a joint venture in which several investors wish to organise their relationship precisely.

-Unlike the SA, which imposes either a board of directors or a management board / supervisory board structure, the SAS can be managed by a single President, a managing director, a management committee or a board of directors — or any combination thereof.
-The President is the only mandatory corporate body.
-This individual (or entity) may be a natural or legal person, resident or non-resident in Luxembourg, subject to business permit requirements where a commercial activity is carried out.
+The SA follows a prescribed one-tier or two-tier governance structure.
+The SAS requires a President and may add a managing director, management committee or board under its articles.
+The President may be a natural or legal person, resident or non-resident in Luxembourg, subject to the business permit requirements where a commercial activity is carried out.

-The choice of legal form in Luxembourg depends on the project’s objectives, available budget and required degree of flexibility.
+The choice of legal form in Luxembourg depends on the project’s objectives, shareholder profile, intended financing and required degree of statutory flexibility.

 | Criterion | SAS | SA | SARL |